-Here’s a look at what you need to know about Yemen, which is located on the southwestern tip of the Arabian Peninsula and shares a border with Saudi Arabia and Oman.
+Here’s a look at Yemen, a country located on the southwestern tip of the Arabian Peninsula, sharing a border with Saudi Arabia and Oman.

-Ethnic Groups: Predominantly Arab, also Afro-Arab, South Asian, European
+Ethnic groups: Predominantly Arab; but also Afro-Arab, South Asian, European

 Yemen is part of the Arab League.

 Yemen has been mired in political unrest and armed conflict, which intensified in early 2015.
 Houthi rebels – a minority Shia group from the north of the country – drove out the US-backed government and took over the capital, Sanaa.
 The crisis quickly escalated into a multi-sided war, with neighboring Saudi Arabia leading a coalition of Gulf states against the Houthi rebels.
 The coalition is advised and supported by the United States and the United Kingdom, among other nations.

 May 22, 1990 - The Republic of Yemen is created from the unification of North Yemen, the Yemen Arab Republic and South Yemen, the People’s Democratic Republic of Yemen.

 May-July 1994 - A civil war between northerners and southerners begins due to disagreements between supporters of President Ali Abdullah Saleh, from North Yemen, and Vice President Ali Salim al-Baid, from South Yemen.
 Troops loyal to Saleh win the war.

 September 25, 1999 - Saleh wins the country’s first direct presidential election, with 96.3% of the vote.
 Opposition leaders allege tampering at the ballot box.

 September 23, 2006 - Saleh wins reelection to a seven-year term with 77% of the vote.